Skip to content

 “My novated lease suddenly got more expensive.”

-It is important to note that this is an expectation problem, not a novated-lease structure problem.
+It is important to note that this is an expectation problem, not a novated lease problem.

 The same issue would have arisen if you bought the car upfront thinking that the insurance premium would always be $1,500 per year, only to be shocked when it rose to $2,000 the next year.